burnoutband/kubernetes-training/docs/day3/03_etcd.md

 ### Exercise 1: Manually access etcd

 etcd, as most of the kubernetes system components, runs inside a static pod.
-This means that we can use kubectl to access it.
+This means we can use kubectl to access it.

 1. Run the following command to list all system pods.
     ```
     kubectl --namespace kube-system get pods
     ```
-    As you might see, there are 2 etcd pods in the list: `etcd-master` and `etcd-events`.
+    As you might see, there are two etcd pods in the list: `etcd-master` and `etcd-events`.

     The database itself is hosted inside the `etcd-master` pod.